DSCKabarak/itunes-ejs-example/README.md

 `💻` This was a challenge to build a simple API driven website using EJS

-It was a way to get back to the days where websites were simple yet complex and very much performant.
+It was a way to return to a time when websites were simple yet complex and extremely performant.

 Learn't alot from it, gota love old tools they were simple to the core and yet very powerful its frightening